browserengineering/book/book/invalidation.md

   the `TextLayout` and `InputLayout` methods.
 - Basically every layout method calls `device_px`.

-Luckily, the `new_line` and `add_inline_child` methods are only called through `layout`, which resets the `children` array.
-Meanwhile, `get_font` acts as a cache, so multiple calls return the same font object, and `display_px` just does math, so always returns the same result given the same inputs.
-So all of our `layout` methods are now idempotent, and the browser should work correctly again.
+The `new_line` and `add_inline_child` methods are only called through `layout`, which resets the `children` array, so they don't break idempotency.
+The `get_font` function acts as a cache, so multiple calls return the same font object.
+And `display_px` just does math, so always returns the same result given the same inputs.
+In other words all of our `layout` methods are now idempotent.

-A great thing about idempotency is it doesn't matter _how many_ times a function is called, and that gives us the freedom to skip redundant work, if we happen to know it was done in the past.
-That makes it the foundation for the rest of this chapter, which is all about knowing what work is truly redundant.
+Because all of the `layout` methods are now idempotent, it's safe to call `layout` multiple times on the same object---which is exactly what we're now doing.
+More generally, since it doesn't matter _how many_ times an idempotent function is called, we can skip redundant calls.
+That makes idempotency the foundation for the rest of this chapter, which is all about skipping redundant work.

 ::: {.further}
 HTTP also features a [notion of idempotence][idempotence-mdn], but